Rama Kishore Singh

 Rama Kishore Singh is an Indian politician and is a former member of the Indian Parliament from Vaishali, Bihar.
 He won the 2014 Indian general election as a Lok Jan Shakti Party candidate.
 He defeated vice-president of RJD Raghuvansh Prasad Singh by around 1 lakh votes.
 He enjoys considerable support from the Rajput caste despite having criminal antecedent.
+Singh hails from the Mahror branch of Rajput clan.
 He quit all party posts he held on 15 September 2015.

 Life

 Rama Kishore Singh belongs to a Rajput community and is married to Bina Singh, with whom they have four children.
 One of their sons, Rajiv Singh, died in a road accident in Uttar Pradesh.
 Singh was previously a member of the Lok Janshakti Party.
 In 2020 Tejashwi Yadav tried to include him into Rashtriya Janata Dal to attract Rajput voters, but the induction was put off due to interference by Lalu Prasad Yadav.
 Singh later managed to get on the ticket from Rashtriya Janata Dal for his wife Bina Singh, who contested in Bihar Assembly polls 2020 from Mahnar constituency.